cruzbernal/failed_recoveries/README.md

 # failed_recoveries
+Code created by Jen Cruz for:

+Cruz J., Windels S.K., Thogmartin W.E., Crimmins S.M., Grim L.H., Larson J.H., Zuckerberg B. (in review)
+'Repatriating top predator hinders the joint recovery of competitor species'.
+Conservation Letters

+Purpose:
 Evaluating the influence of top-down and bottom-up factors on the failed recoveries of osprey and great blue heron populations in
 Voyageurs National Park, Minnesota, USA.

-Code created by Jen Cruz for: Cruz J., Windels S.K., Thogmartin W.E., Crimmins S.M., Grim L.H., Larson J.H., Zuckerberg B. (in review)
-'Repatriating top predator hinders the joint recovery of competitor species'.
-Conservation Letters

 Code includes:
 JAGs code for the (1) osprey and (2) heron models.